Advice for schools

 - ensuring no academic instruction or formal school activities occur during time set aside for SRE/SEE

-- providing adequate facilities for the provision of SRE and SEE, including classrooms and timetabled lessons during school hours
+- providing adequate learning facilities for the delivery of SRE/SEE during school hours

-- that they may, at any time, notify the school in writing that they wish to withdraw their child from SRE.
+- advise parents/carers that they may, at any time, notify the school in writing that they wish to withdraw their child from SRE/SEE or to change their nomination.

 Students will continue in the same class as the previous year, unless a parent/caregiver has requested a change.

-Further detailed information can be found in the Religious education implementation procedures (PDF 449KB) document.
+Further detailed information can be found in the Special religious education procedures (PDF 379KB) and Special education in ethics procedures (PDF 376KB).

 Support materials are also available to further assist schools.